astronomer/docs/astro/lineage.md

 #### Quality Metrics

-The Quality Metrics chart shows the pass/fail status of quality assertions in a Great Expectations suite.
+The **Quality Metrics** chart shows the pass/fail status of quality assertions in a Great Expectations suite.
 To see details on the assertions that have failed, hover over a point on the chart.

 #### Distinct Count (Column-level)

-The Distinct Count chart shows the total number of distinct values for a given column.
+The **Distinct Count** chart shows the total number of distinct values for a given column.

 A distinct count can sometimes grow unexpectedly, perhaps if a successful campaign creates a set of new `customer_id` values in an order table suddenly.
 However, it can also suggest an underlying problem if, for example, a `menu_item_id` field shows that thousands of new menu items have been added overnight.

-#### Null (Column-level)
+#### Null Count (Column-level)

-The Null chart shows the number of rows in the dataset where a given column contains a null value.
+The **Null Count** chart shows the number of rows in the dataset where a given column contains a null value.

 A large number of null values can be normal, such as when most orders on your system do not include a discount.
 However, an increase in null values on a column representing a ubiquitous piece of data, such as `quantity`, might indicate an issue.

 #### Quality Metrics (Column-level)

-The Quality Metrics chart shows the pass/fail status of quality assertions in a Great Expectations suite for a given column.
+The **Quality Metrics** chart shows the pass/fail status of quality assertions in a Great Expectations suite for a given column.

 To see details on the assertions that have failed, hover over a given point on the chart.